Back to news

 Embedding8,000+BGE, E5, GTE

 A note on the numbers above: the per-category counts are best read as rough estimates rather than published figures, since Hugging Face doesn't break its catalogue down this way.
-The headline models hold up, Llama 4, Mistral Large 3 and the Qwen 3 series are all real and hosted here, and Stable Diffusion 4 launched from Stability AI in 2026.
+The headline models hold up, Llama 4, Mistral Large 3 and the Qwen 3 series are all real and hosted here (opens in a new tab), and Stable Diffusion 4 launched from Stability AI in 2026 (opens in a new tab).
 A couple of others on the list are shakier: "Flux Ultra" doesn't appear to exist (the current product is Flux 2), and there is no confirmed "Whisper v4", the latest Whisper releases are the large-v3 and turbo variants, so treat that one as unconfirmed.

 What makes the Hub useful is consistency.
 Every model ships with weights, config, tokenizer, and usually a working demo.
 Set that against the old way of doing this, chasing models across GitHub releases and Google Drive links, and the appeal is obvious.